nspcc-dev/neofs-http-gw/CONTRIBUTING.md

 ### Create your feature branch
 Before making code changes, make sure you create a separate branch for these changes.
-Maybe you will find it convenient to name branch in `<type>/<Issue>-<changes_topic>` format.
+Maybe you will find it convenient to name a branch in `<type>/<Issue>-<changes_topic>` format.

 ```